apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

   Implicitly casts all textual data to VARCHAR.

 ## Precedence of Data Types

-Drill reads from and writes to data sources having a wide variety of types, more types than those Drill [previously listed]({{ site.baseurl }}/docs/supported-data-types).
-Drill uses data types at the RPC level that are not supported for query input, often implicitly casting data.

 The following list includes data types Drill uses in descending order of precedence.
 As shown in the table, you can cast a NULL value, which has the lowest precedence, to any other type; you can cast a SMALLINT value to INT.
 You cannot cast an INT value to SMALLINT due to possible precision loss.
 Drill might deviate from these precedence rules for performance reasons.
 Under certain circumstances, such as queries involving SUBSTR and CONCAT functions, Drill reverses the order of precedence and allows a cast to VARCHAR from a type of higher precedence than VARCHAR, such as BIGINT.